 Glyndebourne’s widely respected Education programme, established in 1986, hosts over 230 community and outreach events a year.
 And Glyndebourne has pioneered using recordings to bring its work to a worldwide audience through broadcasts, cinema screenings, DVDs and internet streaming.

-You need to registering if you would like to be there in 2013
+You need have registered for tickets if you would like to be at these events.